-And I’ve remembered something about myself.
+While thinking on this I remembered something about myself.
 Years ago I worked for Starbucks, and at one point, being a part of the management team, I was put in charge of training new partners.
 This didn’t last long, just because we were often short staffed.
 Eventually, it fizzled out.

 But I remember getting frustrated as a teacher.
 The one explaining the how and why.
 I mean, making a coffee drink sounds simple, right?
-But not to me.
+Not to me.
 My goal, and the company’s, was to craft a beverage as quickly and efficiently as possible.
 All the while making a connection with the customer.

 So as I taught, I felt like I over-explained everything.
 Maybe I was confusing the barista-in-training and making this task much more complicated than I should?